MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/manage/manage-network-static-address-pools.md

 # Set up static IP address pools in the VMM fabric

->Applies To: System Center 2016 Technical Preview - Virtual Machine Manager
+>Applies To: System Center 2016 - Virtual Machine Manager

 This article describes how to set up static IP address pools for logical and VM networks in the System Center 2016 - Virtual Machine Manager (VMM) networking fabric.

-## Before you start

 When you set up the logical network you'll need to configure a static IP address pool if you're not using DHCP.
 In some circumstances you'll need to create IP address pools on the logical network only, and in others you'll need to create the pool on both the logical and VM networks: